Skip to main content

 string

-contains a unique identifier for a row in a table
+specifies a unique identifier for a row in a table.
+It is mutually exclusive with "primaryKeys".

 "null"